 The current real estate market matters, and it will impact your home search, the way you make offers, and your negotiation tactics.
 Market conditions also will shape the way your home-buying competition approaches their home search, thus impacting your own choices.

 Speaking of the competition, you need to remember that just because other homebuyers are making bad decisions does not mean you have to make the same bad decisions.
 For example, in the competitive Boston area real estate market over the past several years, far too many homebuyers have chosen to waive their home inspections to improve their offer to sellers.
 It's a bad idea for all homebuyers, but particularly first-time homebuyers, and you shouldn't feel compelled to take the same route unless you have tens of thousands of dollars to spare.
 Impulsive concessions might come back to haunt you.
+An option to consider is a pre-offer home inspection.

-So is There a Right Way to Buy a Home?
+So, Is There a Right Way to Buy a Home?

 Is there a right way to buy a home?
 There is no "right way" to buy a home.
 There are choices you can make on the road to homeownership that will help you navigate around obstacles and pitfalls and lead you to make more informed decisions.
 Most importantly, it's all about making informed decisions.